 Technology is not the whole solution.
 Inventory management planning is ultimately controlled by an inventory planner.
 When the role is taken over by somebody else, there is a lot of historical knowledge that needs to be transmitted to the new person in charge.

 The new planner will initially lack the brand awareness of the outgoing planner and may struggle to understand the historical reasoning behind the current inventory management system.

 And the human component doesn’t just apply to senior staff.
 Even with the best inventory software in tow, if staff aren’t sufficiently trained to use it, your business won’t see the best results possible.

 Poor training impacts management and breeds miscalculation.
 Likewise, poor communication between procurement, production, and quality control departments will ultimately impede efficiency.

-Inventory planning is the pillar of successful ecommerce.
-That’s because a business without a solid inventory plan is significantly more vulnerable to overselling, understocking, and delayed order fulfillment.
+Inventory planning and control is the pillar of successful e-commerce.
+That’s because a business without a solid inventory plan or inventory planning solution to support it is significantly more vulnerable to overselling, understocking, and delayed order fulfillment.
 At the end of the day, this all comes crashing down on customer experience.

 1. Avoid overselling